sidney-eliot/3d-artists-handbook/content/color.md

 ![[Pasted image 20230604142624.png]]

 **When to use**
-For 2D art and hand painted textures this is pretty much always the best choice, because of being able to easily select different tints/shades of a color.
+For 2D art and hand painted textures, this is pretty much always the best choice, because of being able to easily select different tints/shades of a color.
 But it's also good for any other color picking.
 The choice between HSV vs HSL is a thing of preference, though HSV is probably the more popular one.

 ### Hex Color Model
 A hex color is like RGB.
 The syntax is #RRGGBB, so green would be #00FF00.
-00 means none of that channel and FF means 255 of that channel (0,1,...9,A,...F).
-It's also possible to store alpha in hex with following syntax #RRGGBBAA, so green with alpha would be #00FF0012.
-The A can only range from 0-100.
+00 means none of that channel and FF means 255 of that channel (0-9, A-F).
+It's also possible to store alpha in hex with the following syntax #RRGGBBAA, so green with alpha would be #00FF0012.
+The "A" can only range from 0-100.

 **When to use**
 HEX is almost only used for copying a color per values from A to B